Rocket Fuel

 Who’s doing the work?

-There is something about the dynamic of an angel group that makes investors feel more confident, and yet at the same time makes them more lazy.
-I’ve seen this pattern over and over again in investment rounds involving groups: everybody assumes that somebody else is doing the work to validate the opportunity, meaning actually nobody is.
+There is something about the dynamic of an angel group that makes investors feel more confident, while at the same time making them more lazy.
+I’ve seen this pattern over and over again in investment rounds involving groups: everybody assumes that somebody else is doing the work to validate the opportunity, meaning actually nobody is.17

 Typically in each group there are one or two key individuals to whom everybody else in the group looks for leadership and tends to follow.
-It sucks to be them!
+It must suck to be them.

-A great way of measuring the health of an angel group would be to look at the number of people who actually lead investments vs. those who attend mostly for the wine and fellowship.9
+A great way of measuring the health of an angel group would be to look at the number of people who lead investments vs. those who attend mostly for the wine and fellowship.18

-Post-investment this pattern of lack of respect for founders and decision-making-by-committee manifests in ways that are also unhelpful to founders.
-Too many angel group members invest immaterial amounts and then struggle to justify committing much of their time to the ventures they’ve backed – so they end up watching from the sidelines and learning very little from the process.10
+Post-investment, this pattern of lack of respect for founders and decision-making-by-committee manifests in ways that are also unhelpful to founders.
+Too many angel group members invest immaterial amounts and so struggle to commit much of their time to the ventures they’ve backed.
+They end up watching from the sidelines and learning very little from the process.

-This again suggests a simple metric we could use to assess the value-add from angel groups individually - what percentage of their ventures have raised further capital from new investors?
-It would also be relatively easy, and revealing, to compare that to a control group of ventures who didn’t raise their first round from angel groups.
+This suggests a simple metric we could use to assess the value-add from angel groups individually - what percentage of their ventures have raised further capital from new investors?
+If that data were public it would also be relatively easy, and revealing, to compare that to a control group of ventures that didn’t raise their first round from angel groups.

 When I look through the list of founders and companies that have been backed by angel groups over recent years there are just too many that are very unlikely to ever get venture funding.
 That should have been more obvious at the outset.